Qoala-T/QC/README.md

 Support and communication
 -------------------------
-If you have any question or suggestion don't hesitate to get in touch:
+If you have any question or suggestion don't hesitate to get in touch.
+Please leave a message at the [Issues page](https://github.com/Qoala-T/QC/issues).
-<l.m.wierenga@fsw.leidenuniv.nl> or <e.t.klapwijk@fsw.leidenuniv.nl>

 Citation